Seich/beau-docs/docs/settings.md

 ### Version

-The version is used to know what version of Beau this configuration was built for.
-For now it doesn't actually do anything as the schema will keep on changing freely until version 1 is hit.
-After that the major version of Beau will change if the schema changes.
+The version is used to know what major version of Beau a given configuration was built for.
+Beau will try using any valid config even if there's a version mismatch.
+It'll show a warning when that happens.

 You can omit this value if you'd like.
-If it is omitted Beau will asume that this config will work with the current version of Beau.
+If it is omitted Beau will assume that this config will work with the current version of Beau.

 ```yaml